TashaMia/rsschool-cv/cv.md

 2. Code-Camp
 3. Self-study

+### English-level

+I can read English well, I had to read a lot of scientific articles in the field of medicine from foreign sources.
+But I speak and perceive speech by ear much worse.
+On the Skyeng platform, my level of English was B1, but I think it is more likely to be A2.
+Now I am in the process of learning the language.
+In my plans to own it at the B2 level by the time of communication with the mentor.

 ## Experience

 I have very little experience in programming, I’m study using learnJS, as well as using YouTube and Google.
 I started studying 5 months ago, during this time I learned pixel layout and the basics of js, how to work with the DOM tree, the principle of DOM-events, I know how to use arrays and objects.
 Most likely, all these skills are still at the initial level, I will be glad to learn more while studying at this school.

 I have a lot of ideas for projects in my head, so I want to fully master JS and React first.
 This will allow me to implement many of my ideas and, of course, will come in handy when working for the company.
 [This is the link to my code on CodeWars.](https://www.codewars.com/kata/reviews/54df3072a1b757b06d000050/groups/6196e8b969187e0001426b21)

 ## Interests

 1. Dinosaurs